MohammedMohammed1025/PokerPal/README.md

 ## 🚧 Challenges & Lessons Learned

 Building PokerPal taught me a lot about full-stack development.
-The biggest challenge was getting the Python `treys` library to work smoothly with React - I had to create a custom HTTP server to bridge them since you can't run Python directly in the browser.
+The biggest challenge was getting the Python `treys` library to work smoothly with React - I had to create a Flask server to bridge them since you can't run Python directly in the browser.

 I also spent way too much time debugging duplicate card issues in the simulations.
 Turns out keeping track of used cards across different game phases is trickier than it looks!